10 Best things to do in Sabugal

 #1 Explore Sabugal Castle

-Sabugal Castle is a fortress of the 13th or 14th century built on the top of the hill overlooking and controlling both the Coa river and the city of Sabugal.
-It’s known as the castle of the 5 corners (“Castelo das 5 Quinas”) due to the unique format of its keep.
-Combined with the height (more than 20 meters), the 5 corners of the keep make this castle truly unforgettable.
+Sabugal Castle is a fortress of the 13th or 14th century built on top of a hill overlooking and controlling both the Coa River and the city of Sabugal.
+Due to its unique format, it’s known as the castle of the five corners (“Castelo das 5 Quinas”).
+Combined with its height (more than 20 meters), the five corners of the keep make this castle truly unforgettable.

-Devesa beach is a lovely river beach on the Coa River, located in the city of Sabugal.
+Devesa Beach is a lovely river beach on the Coa River in the city of Sabugal.
 In fact, you can see it from the castle walls and keep.
 This is a typical river beach with a small dike holding the water and creating an almost natural pool.
 Due to its central location, it’s popular among locals when the Summer heat comes.

 With a long stretch of grass on both sides of the river, this is a big beach.
-One of our favorite things about this beach is that it has lots of trees and shadows to protect us from the sun.
+One of our favorite things about this beach is its many trees and shadows to protect us from the sun.
 As usual, in these beaches, the water is really cold, yet that’s a good thing, we want cold water to make up for the high temperatures that the region has during summer.

 It has a small cafe offering food, drinks and ice creams, lifeguards and picnic tables making it a nice destination to relax cool down for a few hours.